-Note that, if traders are allowed to place all-or-nothing orders (enforcing $x_0 \in \{0,1\}$), or more generally allowed to specify any minimum fill constraint, the program becomes an integer program, not a linear program, and the clearing problem becomes NP-hard [Bossaerts et al. 2002, Fortnow et al. 2004].
+Note that, if traders are allowed to place allor-nothing orders (enforcing $x_o \in \{0, 1\}$), or more generally allowed to specify any minimum fill constraint, the program becomes an integer program, not a linear program, and the clearing problem becomes NP-hard (Bossaerts et al., 2002; Fortnow et al., 2004).
 We don't believe the absence of fill constraints presents a major barrier to trade.
-We expect many traders willing to risk \$50 to win \$100 will also be happy to risk \$25 to win \$50, for example.
+We expect many traders willing to risk \$50 to win \$100 would be happy to risk \$25 to win \$50, for example.

 For reasonable numbers of disjoint outcomes, say 539, using linear programming is fast, reliable, and well understood.
 We see almost no disadvantage to using linear programming rather than splitting outcomes into independent markets.
 Yet industry-wide practice is dominated by independent markets.
-One exception is the now defunct economic derivatives markets run by Longitude, Goldman Sachs, and Deutsche Bank [Baron and Lange 2005].
+One exception is the now defunct economic derivatives markets run by Longitude, Goldman Sachs, and Deutsche Bank (Baron and Lange, 2005).

-When the number of outcomes grows too massive, for example all 251 or 2 quadrillion possible state-by-state election outcomes, an explicit linear program becomes intractable [Chen et al. 2007, Fortnow et al. 2004].
-In this case, limiting the expressiveness of bids (i.e., restricting what bundles are allowed) can recover tractable algorithms, though often the limits are severe and impractical [Agrawal et al. 2008, Chen et al. 2007, Chen et al. 2008a, Chen et al. 2008b, Guo and Pennock 2009, Pennock and Xia 2011].
-Alternatively, approximation schemes are possible, both stochastic [Chen et al. 2008b] and deterministic [Dudik et al. 2012, Lahaie et al. 2013].
+When the number of outcomes grows too massive, for example all 251 or 2 quadrillion possible state-by-state election outcomes, an explicit linear program becomes intractable (Chen et al., 2007; Fortnow et al., 2004).
+In this case, limiting the expressiveness of bids (i.e., restricting what bundles are allowed) can recover tractable algorithms, though often the limits are severe and impractical (Agrawal et al., 2008; Chen et al., 2007; Chen et al., 2008a; Chen et al., 2008b; Guo and Pennock, 2009; Pennock and Xia, 2011).
+Alternatively, approximation schemes are possible, both stochastic (Chen et al., 2008b) and deterministic (Dudik et al., 2012; Lahaie et al., 2013).

 Standard market interfaces create and compound inefficiencies that wizard-style market interfaces can correct.
-Lowering the barriers to entry in both the market and specific contracts is useful for all stakeholders.
+Lowering the barriers to entry in both the market and specific contracts is useful for all stake-holders.
 Investors have more liquidity and markets have more volume.
 Researchers are likely to benefit from an increased diversity of the user base.
 Wizard interfaces gather expectations and convert them into efficient purchases.
-Tescher and Rothschild [2012], among others, show the advantage of wizard interfaces can be threefold.
+Teschner and Rothschild (2013), among others, show the advantage of wizard interfaces can be threefold.